chhsinnovation/openopps-help/profile/index.md

 ---
-permalink: account/
+permalink: profile/
 layout: article
-section: account
+section: profile
-category: account
+category: profile
-sidenav: account
+sidenav: profile
 title: How to create a profile
 ---

 To participate in Open Opportunities, you must have a profile.